tossmilestone/go-tour/README.md

 # Go tour exercises

-This is a collection of implementations of exercises in official go tour.
+This is a collection of solutions of exercises in official go tour.